 Business-on-Business Defamation and Unfair Competition: What Are The Differences?

-1) File A Business Defamation Claim: File a business defamation lawsuit if the facts of your case fit.
-In order to move forward with a defamation lawsuit, you must be able to prove:
+1) File A Business Defamation Claim: File a business defamation lawsuit if you have a solid case.
+To win, you must be able to prove that:

 - The lie caused material harm or severe reputation harm;